-The Control and Risk Committee reports to the Board of Directors, at least every six months, at the time of the approval of the annual and half-yearly financial statements, on the activities performed and the adequacy of the internal control and risk management system with respect to the characteristics of the Company and the Group and the risk profile assumed, as well as its effectiveness.
+The Control and Risk Committee reports to the Board of Directors, at least every six months, at the time of the approval of the annual and half-yearly financial reports, on the activities performed and the adequacy of the internal control and risk management system with respect to the characteristics of the Company and the Group and the risk profile assumed, as well as its effectiveness.

 Furthermore, in compliance with the regulations introduced with IVASS Regulation 38, as well as in accordance with the principle of proportionality set forth in the Letter to the Market, the CRC carries out similar tasks to those laid out at the individual level for Unipol also in favour of the insurance companies of the Unipol Group based in Italy that have adopted an "enhanced" or "ordinary" corporate governance system according to the classification deriving from the parameters indicated in said Letter to the Market, except for UnipolSai, which created its own CRC some time ago.
 The Committee in question fulfils the above-mentioned duties as a Board Committee of the Parent Company, without prejudice to the responsibility of the corporate bodies of the subsidiaries with respect to their own corporate governance system.
+The subsidiaries that rely on the Group CRC are Arca Vita S.p.A., Compagnia Assicuratrice Linear S.p.A., SIAT Società Italiana Assicurazioni e Riassicurazioni p.A. and Unisalute S.p.A.